-Blaine County's average new case rate continues to rise quickly and is now in the critical tier.
+Blaine County's average new case rate is slowly dropping, but is still in the critical tier.
 The public health district continues to investigate an active outbreak in one long-term care facility.

 Taking all major factors into account, the overall determined risk level is high.
+13.65%